emmanuelaboah/Anomaly_Detection/Intrusion Detection Project/readme.md

 ## Objectives

-This project aims to applymachine learning techniques for detecting attacks/intrusions.
+This project aims to apply machine learning techniques for detecting attacks/intrusions.
 More specifically, the objectives are:
 ```
 1. Machine learning can be achieved from historical data (experience)